Alberobello

 Folklore

-When the Kingdom of Naples which controlled the region put a heavy tax on all houses constructed, the local Counts of Conversano decreed that all new houses will be built in this Trulli fashion.
-Because the roof was made from loosely stacked stones and could be removed when the tax collector came through the town, trulli was not taxable.
+The Kingdom of Naples (which controlled the region) put a heavy tax on all houses constructed.
+The local Counts of Conversano decreed that all new houses would be built in this Trulli fashion.
+Because the roofs were made of loosely stacked stones and could be removed when the tax collector came through the town, trulli were not taxable.

 The Trulli

 The conical roofs also told you about the inhabitants who lived there.
 Three or more roofs meant you were wealthy.
 They were also painted with a symbol.
-These symbols were either a sign of the zodiac or religious or primitive symbols of the region.
+These symbols were either a sign of the zodiac or religious symbols of the region.
 Each trulli has a spire which was also used as an identification of the people living there.

 We hope you will consider joining our journey.
 It started in 2019 with “Our Italian Journey,” and this part of the adventure has concluded with “When Your Heart Finds Its Home.”
 Both are available wherever books are sold.